compbiozurich/UZH-BIO392/course-results/SarahOppolzer/readme.md

-### This is my folder where I will upload my hand ins.
+### This is my folder, where I will upload my hand ins.

 What to hand in so far:
 - Pangenomes - done